 If you think you have been the victim of a loan scammer, it’s essential to take immediate action.
 The steps you need to take depend on how you made a payment to the scam artist.

-When gift cards are given to fraudulent businesses, many consumers assume their money is permanently lost.
-However, you can contact the company that issued the gift card.
+- Gift Card — Contact the company that issued the gift card.
 You may be able to get your money back if you explain that the gift card is part of a loan scam.

-Unfortunately, cryptocurrency payments are usually not reversible unless the payee agrees to send the money back.
+- Cryptocurrency — Unfortunately, cryptocurrency payments are usually not reversible unless the payee agrees to send the money back.
 However, you can try contacting the crypto company and explaining that you are the victim of an illegitimate loan servicer.

 What To Do if a Loan Scammer Has Your Personal Information